Crime: Who Does The Time?

 Everyone in the courtroom sat down—except me.
 The judge asked if I had anything to say about the crimes I had committed.
 I’d planned to tell him that even though it was me who broke federal laws, I was sorry that everyone close to me; everyone I loved had to go through this nightmare too.
 But, behind me I could hear the sobs of those I was sorry for, and I just couldn’t get the words out.

 Yes, I was the criminal.
 It was my crime.
 Not my friend’s or my familie’s.

 As you read the above I’ll assume you thought it was my mother who committed the crime.
 I wrote it that way on purpose so you could see that the title ‘mother’ could be easily be substituted with, ‘girl-friend’ or ‘best friend’ or ‘brother.’
 And, the above only covers the shame, fear and embarrassment experienced by my loved ones prior to prison.

-The Mortgage Fraud Facts:
+The Real Estate Finance Fraud Facts:

 In 1994, I met a small group of “real estate investors” who bought houses at low prices.
 I was the loan officer who helped get their buyer’s loans approved so that the real estate investors could sell them at inflated prices; the practice known as property flipping.
 I participated in about six loans over a six-month period.
 None of these borrowers ever made mortgage payments and the loans defaulted.

 Over the next four years, the FBI investigated those loans, and the U.S. attorney put together the case, United States of America vs. Mayne.
 I was indicted and arrested in December of 1998.